emojicode/emojicode.github.io/src/guides/api.md

 ### Arguments

+>!H Objects (class instances), callables and memory pointers are reference
+>!H counted.
+This section applies to all of them.

 Emojicode manages memory with reference counting.
 It is guaranteed that all objects that are passed into any Emojicode method whether implemented in C++ or not will be retained for the duration of the call.
 This means that you do not need to explicitly retain any of the objects provided to your method.
 If the value does not outlive the call.

->!H Callables are objects and thus are reference counted.

 If you, however, make a copy of the value or otherwise use the value in a way that makes use of it after the function has returned (i.e. starting another)